el-mark/python_uob/README.md

 # python_uob
-All the code done in during first the Masters Degree
+Some of the code done in during first the Masters Degree.
+Exercises and practice only.